 The next stage is the interrogation carried out by a captain of the Coldstream Guards.
 Having proved to his satisfaction that we are who we claim to be, the information is passed on regards the ammunition dump near the river Ventino.
 Now evening, having drawn blankets from the store, enjoyed another meal, it is now time to retire.
 What a twenty-four hours, I for one am almost too scared to go to sleep for fear of waking up and finding it to be all a dream, am sure the others must feel the same.

 Sleep we did, then after breakfast down to the hairdresser; what a relief to get our mops off.
 Eventually transport arrived to take us on the next stage, to Foggia.
 A lump came to my throat as we said farewell to our guide; tears were streaming down his face as we gave him a kitbag full of goodies.
 A small reward for a great service rendered.

 That concludes our little tale as prisoners of war and escapees.

 From here we travelled to Foggia; what a terrible scene; there has been an air raid, the streets are cluttered with dead bodies, and devastation everywhere.
 This town is a main railway, and road complex.
 Then on to Bari were we stayed a few days, billeted of all places in a

 [Digital page 75]

-POW camp; some Yugoslavs are interned here.
-The catering officer turns out to be an old acquaintance from pre-war days at Perham Down, then corporal now captain Mick Fortune.
+POW camp; some Yugoslaves are interned here.
+The catering officer turns out to be an old acquaintance from pre war days at Perham Down, then corporal now captain Mick Fortune.
 Our billets are near a cemetery, now a ghostly sight as it has been bombed; there are bones and containers all over the place.
 From Bari we have written our first letters home.

 Three days were spent in a waterlogged camp in Algiers, then moved a few miles out to a